About DJ Snoopdoggydogpossum

 About my DJing

 I started dancing in Brisbane, Australia in about 1998, then moved to Melbourne in 2001, where I started DJing in 2005.
 Now I live in Sydney where I DJ mostly for lindy hoppers and occasionally balboa dancers.
 I’m the house DJ at Harlem here in Sydney.
 I do the odd large camps and exchange in other Australian cities during the year, and have recently become an International DJ.

-I was a staff DJ at Lindy Focus in the US in 2018/19, and at the Herrang Dance Camp in 2014 and 2015, and I’m booked for 2016, too.
+I was a staff DJ at Lindy Focus in the US in 2018/19, and at the Herrang Dance Camp in 2014, 2015, and 2016.
 So I feel I’ve pretty much won the jackpot.
 I was a guest DJ in Korea at the Authentic Jazz Weekend in 2015, at Seoul Lindyfest in 2016-2018 and a volunteer DJ at the Snowball in Sweden 2015/2016.
 In 2015 I DJed at MLX in November in Melbourne, at SLX in Sydney in October, and… at some other places during the year that I can’t remember.
 Later in 2016 I will be a staff DJ at Seoul Lindyfest, at MLX, and at Sweet n Hot (Melbourne).

 I like hot jazz and swing music from the 1920s, 30s and 40s, but I also really like modern bands who recreate the sounds of those periods.
 I also have a shocking memory, so I’m always pleasantly surprised when I ask a DJ “What’s this great song?” and discover that I already own a copy of LCJO’s CJam Blues.
 I figure this excuses my overplaying particular songs in my collection.
 I also hope it explains my delight in songs which most of us have heard a million times before, rather than indicating a lack of imagination.